Health Services Act 1998 (review)

 You may be able to apply to VCAT for review if you are one of the following:

-- an applicant for registration of a community health centre and the Secretary has:
+for registration of a community health centre and the Secretary has:

 - refused to register the community health centre or